Last Updated on August 27, 2020 by Editor

 Up until this point, paddle boarding was primarily used as a surfing technique to get the rider onto the big waves more quickly.
 Things started to change as people discovered the appeal of pure paddle board racing but at the time, the boards were poorly suited – the good news is that much has changed since.

-Paddle board racing in a river means potentially facing rapids while being in the ocean offers the challenge of the surf.
+Paddleboard racing on a river means potentially facing rapids while being in the ocean offers the challenge of the surf.
 Lake racing is probably the most accessible of all, and the best pick for beginners.

-To be competitive in paddle board racing, you’ll need to develop strength, agility, and balance but it’s not all about your body.
-Having the best equipment will give you a real advantage on the water and help you perform to your very best ability.
+To be competitive in paddleboard racing, you’ll need to develop strength, agility, and balance, but it’s not all about your body.
+Having the best equipment will give you a real advantage on the water and help you perform to your best ability.

-Racing paddle boards are advanced designs that are specifically intended to meet the needs of those who race.
-This means they’re not suited for those who are new to paddle boarding.
-Before moving on to pick a racing paddle board, make sure you have secure basic skills first.
+Racing paddleboards are advanced designs specifically intended to meet the needs of those who race.
+This means they’re not suited for those who are new to paddleboarding.
+Before moving on to pick a racing paddleboard, ensure you have secure basic skills first.

 Racing paddle boards have a distinct aerodynamic design